IsaakBM/cesmle-ocn-fetch/README.md

 - derives `0.05 x 0.05` hindcast baseline climatologies from the existing hindcast `0.25 x 0.25` climatology tree
+- remaps to the same GLORYS `0.05` grid description, but does not fill the hindcast coastline to the GLORYS wet mask
 - keeps the same variable-folder and `clim_windows/` structure under a new top-level root
 - the runner submits one Slurm job per variable directory